exercism/elixir/concepts/docs/about.md

 ## Internal modules and function

 If a module or a function is intended for internal usage only, you can mark it with `@moduledoc false` or `@doc false`.
 Those modules and functions will not be included in the generated documentation.
 Note that that doesn't make them private.
 They can still be invoked and/or imported.
 Check the [official documentation about hiding internal modules and functions][hiding-internal-modules-and-functions] to learn about potential solutions to this problem.

+## Doc tests

+You can attach unit tests directly to functions by including them in the `@doc` attribute.
+These are offset by indenting them 4 spaces.
+They start with a `iex>` prompt, just like in an `iex` shell.
+The output from the test is on a new line, indented the same 4 spaces.
+A blank space goes between each test.
+See the example at the top of the page.

 [markdown]: https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax
 [official-documentation]: https://hexdocs.pm/elixir/